hiphoox/course-rubymotion/Presentation/05-CocoaOverview/reveal.md

     # This is now the designated initializer
     def initWithName(name)
-      if super.init     // You must call the superclass's designated initializer self.setName(name)
+      if init     # You must call the designated initializer self.setName(name)
       end
-      self
-    end

-    # Any other method must call the designated initializer
+      self        # You must return self from an initializer end
-    def init
-      self.initWithName("Default Name")
-    end

 </slide>